 Let’s pause for a second.
 The contractor decided not to use the COTS scheduling component they selected and claimed that EPA approved this decision.
-EPA wasted a lot of time and effort and consultation with General Service Administration’s (GWS) 18F web development experts to justify the contractor’s desire to switch to from GWT to Angular.
+EPA wasted a lot of time and effort and consultation with General Service Administration’s (GSA) 18F web development experts to justify the contractor’s desire to switch to from GWT to Angular.
 And to top it off, the contractor chose the obsolescent Angular JS version.
-I’m highlighting this because it’s a symptom of a broken project change control process.
+I’m highlighting this because it’s a symptom of a broken project change control and project management process.

 Concurrent with application programming (started in 2010) was the effort to define the business logic for the national drinking water rules and write the logic for the Drools business rules engine.
-This effort continued one despite the stops and restarts of SDWIS Prime development.
+This effort continued on despite the stops and restarts of SDWIS Prime development.
 A challenge the team experienced (and was still dealing with when I worked at EPA) was integrating the business rules engine development into the application development stream.
 Hopefully they’ve worked-out the issues since then.

 In the late summer/fall 2017 the SDWIS Prime project team conducted the first round of user testing.
 About 40 reporting agencies sent in data for testing purposes, including data for testing three drinking water rules.
-In addition to identifying issues with the SDWIS Prime database design, the test protocol proved cumbersome and only a handful of reporting agencies were able to complete the test.
+In addition to identifying issues with the SDWIS Prime database design, the test protocol proved unrealistic and cumbersome and only a handful of reporting agencies were able to complete the test.
 Development continued into the new year with plans for a “version 1 release” by October 2018.